Igbo Spirituality

 In the story, Agwụ returned to Chi Ukwu (the Supreme Being) and told Chi Ukwu that he/she was ready with the answer.
 Chi Ukwu thereupon summoned all of creation in the universe, to hear Agwụ‘s findings.
 Agwụ got up and paid homage and obeisance to Chi Ukwu, the creator of all, and after that informed every being gathered that the content of the four long baskets is: Èké, Oye/Óriè, Àfọ̀, and Nkwọ, in that descending order of seniority, and that they make up the Afia naano ubosi naano.
 Chi Ukwu, then declared Agwụ to be known as Agwụ Isi Ora/Oha, for being able to decipher the names of what he created and concealed in the four long baskets.

 Agwụ was also conferred with powers, knowledge, wisdom, and potencies and abilities second only to that which Chi Ukwu possessed.
 And whoever Agwụ possesses, automatically receives these gifts.
 Chi Ukwu gave Agwụ ‘Kpakpankpa Agwụ‘, the ability of ‘Spiritual Propelling’.
 Whoever is found worthy and becomes blessed with Agwụ‘s spiritual possession, is infused with that pure and sacred spirit, and conferred with great knowledge, wisdom, and potent powers second only to that of Chi Ukwu, the benevolent creator.
-And this means that Agwụ is a divine tool used by the almighty Chi Ukwu for imparting knowledge, wisdom, and power to man.
+This means that Agwụ is a divine tool used by the almighty Chi Ukwu for imparting knowledge, wisdom, and power to man.

 In this light, Chi Ukwu acts through Agwụ, and Agwụ acts through the Dibịa.
 In his submission, John Annenechukwu Umeh likened Agwụ to the Holy Spirit, stating that Agwụ is an inseparable part of Chi Ukwu‘s traditional trinity.
 However, I believe that the likening of Agwụ to the Holy Spirit was for his generation, which were mostly adamant Christians, to accept Agwụ after it was thrown in a negative light.
 This means that Agwụ cannot be defined as just the Holy Spirit – that would be an incomplete definition in today’s world, where Ndi Igbo can now proudly teach and practice Odinala na Omenala, with young and educated Igbo men and women providing better definitions and understanding of our worldview.